aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 // Instantiates a Presentation class that represents a PowerPoint file Presentation presentation = new Presentation("PowerPoint.pptx");

-// Instantiates the the PdfOptions class
+// Instantiates the PdfOptions class
 PdfOptions pdfOptions = new PdfOptions();

 // Adds hidden slides